What the devil is monks cloth?

 Stretching your fabric

 Getting your fabric as tight as possible will make your punching easier.
 When you stretch your fabric, you are stretching all of the small holes within the weave.
-The opening up of these holes will allow your punch needle to move through the fabric.
-As the fabric is under tension, once you remove your piece from the frame or hoop the fabric will contract and grip the loops in place.
+Opening up of these holes will allow your punch needle to move through the fabric smoothly.
+As the fabric is under tension, once you remove your piece from the frame or hoop it will contract and help grip your loops in place.

-The fabric has two inch white guidelines running through it.
-When stretching your fabric with the design on use the guidelines on the fabric to ensure that your design does not distort.
+The fabric has helpful two-inch white guidelines running through it.
+When you are stretching fabric with a design on you can use these to ensure that your design does not distort.

 Sometimes you will find, if you are working on a large project, that your fabric will ‘grow’ when stretched.
 For some projects this won’t matter too much and you can measure your finished piece before cutting any backing fabric etc. If you need your finished punched piece to be exact, consider drawing your design a little smaller to compensate for the stretching.